ksu-cs-textbooks/cis526/content/04-node/07-git.md

 *.log
 ```

-You may also want to look at Github's boilerplate [Node .gitigore template](https://github.com/github/gitignore/blob/master/Node.gitignore), which adds additional rules based on many popular Node frameworks (adding an ignore for a file or directory that doesn't exist in your project is harmless).
+You may also want to look at GitHub's boilerplate [Node .gitignore template](https://github.com/github/gitignore/blob/master/Node.gitignore), which adds additional rules based on many popular Node frameworks (adding an ignore for a file or directory that doesn't exist in your project is harmless).

 The _.gitignore_ file should ideally be added before the repository has been created, as files already under version control override _.gitignore_ rules.